Tarsier Studios Switch from SVN to Helix

-- It was free to use through the Perforce Free for Small Teams program and included excellent tech support.
+- It was free to use through the Helix Free for Small Teams program and included excellent tech support.

 “The visual management of code changes was a blessing due to the complex nature of our team’s workload,” reports Johnsson.

-There are 35 developers using Perforce at Tarsier Studios.
+There are 35 developers using Helix at Tarsier Studios.

-- Developers work mainly in Visual Studio, but the plug-in allows the powerful Perforce features to be embedded into the Microsoft Visual Studio IDE.
+- Developers work mainly in Visual Studio, but the plug-in allows the powerful Helix features to be embedded into the Microsoft Visual Studio IDE.

-- The team works with different versions of the games in parallel using Perforce Streams to visually manage the flow of changes across code lines.
+- The team works with different versions of the games in parallel using Helix streams to visually manage the flow of changes across code lines.

-- The Perforce Customer Support team has been invaluable, especially when some data was corrupted due to a hard drive error.
+- Perforce Customer Support has been invaluable, especially when some data was corrupted due to a hard drive error.
 The support team was able to restore all the data within a day.

-Although Tarsier Studios hasn’t recorded any benchmarking figures, implementing Perforce has resulted in some significant benefits:
+Although Tarsier Studios hasn’t recorded any benchmarking figures, implementing Helix has resulted in some significant benefits:

 - Team collaboration and the ability to access all assets from one system have led to productivity gains.